FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Method

 Our model's MLP consists of two stages.
 First, $F_{\Theta}^{\text{Density}}$ predicts the volume density $\sigma$ as a function of the camera position $\textbf{x}$: Here, $\gamma_{x}$ represents a positional encoding which converts the camera coordinates to a higher dimensional representation.
 The MLP $F_{\Theta}^{\text{Color}}$ accepts features $h$ from the first stage as well as self-optimized image embeddings $t_i$ and $t_m$ and view direction $\textbf{d}$ to estimate the initial color $\textbf{c}_{\textbf{a}}$:

 To encourage $F_{\Theta}$ to disambiguate between panchromatic and multispectral images in our dataset, we incorporate a modal embedding $t_m$ of size $(2,n)$.
-For each ray, $t_m$ is indexed to return the specific length $n$ embedding for the ray's modality.
+For each ray, $t_m$ is indexed to return the specific embedding of size $n$ for the ray's modality.

-Following S-NeRF \cite{derksen2021shadow}, we adopt two additional components: Layer $F_{\Theta}^{\text{Sun}}(\boldsymbol{\omega}) = \textbf{a}$ predicts the ambient color of shaded areas based solely on the sun position $\boldsymbol{\omega}$ and $F_{\Theta}^{\text{Shade}}(\boldsymbol{\omega}, \textbf{h}) = s$ predicts the impact of shadow on the rendered ray.
+Following S-NeRF~\cite{derksen2021shadow}, we adopt two additional components: Layer $F_{\Theta}^{\text{Sun}}(\boldsymbol{\omega}) = \textbf{a}$ predicts the ambient color of shaded areas based solely on the sun position $\boldsymbol{\omega}$ and $F_{\Theta}^{\text{Shade}}(\boldsymbol{\omega}, \textbf{h}) = s$ predicts the impact of shadow on the rendered ray.
 These outputs are then combined to create a final output color: